matheusrod92/rick-n-morty-table/README.md

 - The atoms components (Button, Input) have minimal variants.
 In a production app these would have more style variants to cover different use cases.

 - When applying a new search filter, the scroll position stays where it was instead of resetting to the top.
 This could be improved by programmatically scrolling to the top when the filter changes.

+## Late Notes (Written after the 6 hours limit)

+- `TableRow` should be moved from `molecules` to `atoms`

+- Quick scrolling the lists is not fetching the data in some cases (ex: quickly drag the scroll bar), a change in the index reference might fix the issue.

+- Recreate the location map on every fetch is exhaustive because we always look for the entire characters array